The Adoption of Blockchain-based Decentralized Exchanges: Introduction

+Our equilibrium results also help correct the widely spread misconception that the token value loss due to arbitrage is {\it impermanent} and vanishes when the exchange rate reverts to its initial value.
+We argue that the long-established benchmark used to measure the ``impermanent loss" is unable to fully account for the opportunity cost of depositing in the AMM. {We show that, contrary to the popular belief, liquidity providers' incentives to deposit in the AMM may become stronger if the expected ``impermanent loss'' increases and the probability of exchange rate reversion decreases.}

-We conclude by analyzing the spillover effects from the large adoption of AMM on the underlying blockchain.
-We show that large adoption leads to a surge of transaction fees on the blockchain underlying the exchange.
-This imposes negative externalities on other platforms operating on the same blockchain because high transaction fees may prevent consumers from using the platform or cause large delays in the operations of the platform.
-Hence, our results highlight an often overlooked mechanism: not only does the blockchain affect the {D}e{F}i applications built on it, but the {D}e{F}i applications also affect the underlying blockchain as well as the other applications that operate on it.
+We show that if the AMM is largely adopted, both the expectation and variance of transaction fees charged by the blockchain underlying the exchange increase.
+This imposes negative externalities on other decentralized applications operating on the same blockchain.
+Higher and more volatile transaction fees may prevent consumers from using these applications or cause high execution delays.
+Hence, our results indicate that not only does the blockchain affect the {D}e{F}i applications built on it, but the {D}e{F}i applications also affect the underlying blockchain.